 Silicone handles and lids that fit properly are characteristics of higher priced nonstick sets.
 However, being a budget set, there are a couple of things that stand out.

-This set is made in China and the quality control might be slightly lacking.
-You might find that the handles come a bit loose, but it’s nothing a few turns of a screwdriver can’t fix.
+Although they’ll do in a push – the provided utensils aren’t the best.
+That said, you’re not buying this set for the utensils.
+Also, you might find that the handles come a bit loose, but it’s nothing a few turns of a screwdriver can’t fix.

+This set is not oven safe and can’t be used with induction cooktops.
 These things aren’t deal breakers, but definitely something to keep in mind.

-Paula Deen Signature Cookware Set
+5. Paula Deen Signature Nonstick 15-Piece Porcelain Cookware Set

-- Nonstick Teflon interior makes cooking easy and convenient
+- Nonstick Teflon interior

 - Soft, heat-resistant handles

+Popular TV chef Paula Deen offers a nonstick cookware collection that is a colorful way to cook in your kitchen.
 The Teflon interior of this set avoids many of the hassles of preheating and oiling your pans to prevent food from sticking.

 Paula has thoughtfully included soft, heat-resistant handles in this set.
 This is another major plus for convenience.
 It means potholders are another thing you don’t need to worry about for casual cooking.